Skip to main content

 Metabolic syndrome develops when the body becomes less sensitive to insulin, the hormone that helps move glucose from the bloodstream into your cells for energy.
 When insulin signaling does not work well, blood sugar stays elevated, then is stored around the waistline, and the body shifts into a state of low-grade inflammation3.

-• Oxidative stress, which damaged cells and blood vessels
+• Oxidative stress, which damages cells and blood vessels

 • Hormone imbalances, such as high cortisol from chronic stress or low adiponectin (the hormone that improves insulin sensitivity4)

-Over time, these processors raise the risk of serious chronic disease.
+Over time, these processes raise the risk of serious chronic disease.

 Key Risk Factors for Metabolic Syndrome